-Supporting Readiness of Communities in District 1
+Supporting Readiness of Communities in District 2

-- ✓ NEIGHBORHOOD ASSETS: Continue to support kindergarten readiness through activities and partnerships with family, friend, and neighbor providers, including library programming like First 5's work with the Alameda County Library. - ✓ LIVABLE COMMUNITIES: Support the adoption of early childhood programming and policies by cities.
-Look to the Cities of Alameda, Emeryville, Hayward, Newark, and Oakland, who participated in First 5's Early Learning Communities project designed by the National League of Cities and the Center for the Study of Social Policy.
+- ✓ NEIGHBORHOOD ASSETS: - Continue to support kindergarten readiness through activities and partnerships with family, friend, and neighbor providers, including through library programming such as the Children's Summer Reading Festival. - Build early childhood infrastructure and enhance community assets through the Union City Family Center of the New Haven Unified School District, a First 5 Neighborhoods Ready for School grantee. - ✓ LIVABLE COMMUNITIES: Support the adoption of early childhood programming and policies by cities, such as the Cities of Hayward and Newark's participation in the Early Learning Communities project, designed by the National League of Cities and the Center for the Study of Social Policy, and funded by First 5.